Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 Thirdly, certain pieces of collision or arrangements of level objects can greatly increase the chance of a wallzip.
 For instance, there's a nearly guaranteed wallclimb location in Luoyang if you position your character in between one of the opened palace doors and the nearby large pots.
 It seems tight spaces are generally good for doing wallzips.

+Weapon attack speed as influenced by Agility/Potency/Precision probably influences the consistency and clearly influences the effectiveness of each wallzip.
+Agility 10 increases the general velocity of the wallzip and depending on the attack it may also make your height overshoot, resulting in a high "bounce" once the current animation ends.
+Potency/Precision on the other hand slows down the general velocity, making you gain only maybe two thirds of the height that you'd gain with Agility 10.
+It seems the slower velocity also prevents the possibility of your height overshooting at the end of the current animation.

 There's a [tier list](#Character-tier-lists) further down listing which characters are the best at wallzipping.

 This glitch works in the original WO3 too, but it's more difficult to take advantage of since there are no air specials - you can only do a limited height wallzip that can't be chained into further air attacks.